-In this article, you will be learning some tricky manual testing question and answers along with the examples which will help you to crack the interview easily.
+In this article, you will be learning some tricky manual testing questions and answers along with the examples which will help you crack the interview easily.

-Below mentioned interview questions will be very useful for the beginners, intermediate and experienced tester.
-These questions are quite tricky we have to make sure to answer the right one.
+Below mentioned interview questions will be very useful for the beginner, intermediate and experienced testers.
+These questions are quite tricky so we need to answer them carefully.

 Manual Testing Tricky Interview Questions